 Early Life

 Johann Peter Rupert was born on June 1, 1950, in Stellenbosch, South Africa.
-He is the son of Anton Rupert, a prominent businessman, who founded the Rembrandt Group.
-Rupert attended Paul Roos Gymnasium and the University of Stellenbosch, studying economics and company law.
-He later dropped out to pursue a business career.
+He is the eldest son of Anton Rupert, a prominent business tycoon, and Huberte Rupert.
+Rupert attended Paul Roos Gymnasium and studied economics and company law at the University of Stellenbosch, but he did not complete his degree, choosing instead to pursue a career in business.
+He later received honorary doctorates from Stellenbosch University and Nelson Mandela Metropolitan University.

 Rise to Success